Skip to main content

 Learn from certified welding inspectors and prep for industry tests

-JCCC has clean, well-exhausted welding spaces to practice welds and open collaboration spaces to learn from other students and instructors.
+JCCC has clean, well-exhausted welding spaces to practice welds and open collaboration spaces where you can learn from other students and instructors.
 The welding laboratory contains modern equipment for Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Gas Tungsten Arc Welding (GTAW), and multiple thermal cutting process applications.

 JCCC is an accredited AWS SENSE Level 1 and 2 school.
 AWS SENSE is a comprehensive set of minimum standards and guidelines for welding education programs.
 After completing your degree, your record stays on the AWS registry for three years.